-2. Byblis is safe around children and dogs
+2. Byblis Guehoi and other varieties are safe around children and dogs

 Are carnivorous plants ok for kids and pets?
 If anything, the only danger is that cats may knock them over, but that’s a danger to the plant, not the kitty.
-My own dogs like sniffing byblis, and they’re pretty ok.
+My own dogs like sniffing my byblis guehoi, and they’re pretty ok.

 My research shows that while there are some cases where pets infested a Venus flytrap, they only had a mild gastrointestinal upset at most.
 Rest assured, these carnivorous plants aren’t a danger like the ZZ plant or Pothos.